Realization of a minimal Kitaev chain in coupled quantum dots: Poor Man's Majorana sweet spot

 Next, we study the excitation spectrum in the vicinity of the $t=\Delta$ sweet spot.
-The predicted, zero-temperature experimental signature of the emerging Majorana states are zero-bias conductance peaks on both sides of the device with conductance quantized to $2e^2/h$.
+The predicted zero-temperature experimental signature of the PMMs is a pair of quantized zero-bias conductance peak on both sides of the devices.
 These zero-bias peaks are persistent even when one of the QD levels deviates from charge degeneracy~\cite{Leijnse.2012}.
-We focus on the $\uparrow \uparrow$ spin configuration of the two QDs since it exhibits higher $t,\Delta$ values when they are equal (see Fig.~\ref{ED_VPG_UU} for the charge stability diagrams in this spin configuration).
-Fig.~\ref{fig: Majorana}a shows the charge stability diagram measured via $\IR$ under fixed $\VL=0, \VR = \SI{10}{\micro V}$.
-No level repulsion is visible, indicating that CAR and ECT are approximately equal.
-Panel~b(i) shows the excitation spectrum when both dots are tuned to charge degeneracy.
+We focus on the $\uparrow \uparrow$ spin configuration since it exhibits higher $t,\Delta$ values when they are equal (see \cref{fig:pmm-ED_VPG_UU}). \cref{fig:pmm-fig3}a shows the charge stability diagram measured via $\IR$ under fixed $\VL=0, \VR = \SI{10}{\micro V}$.
+No level repulsion is visible, indicating $t\approx \Delta$.
+Panel~b(i) shows the excitation spectrum when both dots are at charge degeneracy.
 The spectra on both sides show zero-bias peaks accompanied by two side peaks.
-The energy scale of both CAR and ECT can be read directly from the position of the side peaks, which correspond to the second excited states of the system at energy $2t = 2\Delta \approx \SI{25}{\micro eV}$.
-It can also be extracted by comparing the conductance to a numerical model, confirming $t = \Delta = \SI{12}{\micro eV}$ (see Methods).
-The height of the observed zero-bias peaks is 0.3 to $0.4\times2e^2/h$, likely owing to a combination of low tunnel broadening and finite electron temperature (see Fig.~\ref{ED_T_extra}).
-Fig.~\ref{fig: Majorana}b(ii) shows the spectrum when the right QD is moved away from charge degeneracy while $\muL$ is kept at 0.
-The zero-bias peaks persist on both sides of the device, as expected for a Poor Man's Majorana state.
-In contrast, tuning both dots away from charge degeneracy, shown in Fig.~\ref{fig: Majorana}b(iii), splits the zero-bias peaks.
-The discrepancy between the spectra measured with $\GLL$ and $\GRR$ likely results from gate instability, since they were not measured simultaneously.
+The values of $t,\Delta$ can be read directly from the position of the side peaks, which correspond to the anti-bonding excited states at energy $2t = 2\Delta \approx \SI{25}{\micro eV}$.
+The height of the observed zero-bias peaks is 0.3 to $0.4\times2e^2/h$, likely owing to a combination of tunnel broadening and finite electron temperature (\cref{fig:pmm-ED_T_extra}). \cref{fig:pmm-fig3}b(ii) shows the spectrum when the right QD is moved away from charge degeneracy while $\muL$ is kept at 0.
+The zero-bias peaks persist on both sides of the device, as expected for a PMM state.
+In contrast, tuning both dots away from charge degeneracy, shown in \cref{fig:pmm-fig3}b(iii), splits the zero-bias peaks.